Kiko Femenía

-Francisco "Kiko" Femenía Far ([fɾanˈθisko femeˈni.a ˈfaɾ]; born 2 February 1991) is a Spanish professional footballer who plays as a right-back for La Liga club Villarreal.
+Francisco "Kiko" Femenía Far ([fɾanˈθisko femeˈni.a ˈfaɾ]; born 2 February 1991) is a Spanish professional footballer who plays as a right-back for La Liga club Getafe.

 Club career

 Hércules

 Born in Sanet y Negrals, Province of Alicante, Valencian Community, Femenía was a product of Hércules CF's youth ranks.
 He made his first-team debut on 15 June 2008 at just 17, appearing in a Segunda División match at Cádiz CF, a 1–1 draw which eventually certified the Andalusians' relegation even though they protested against the illegal fielding of an opposing player, specifically the youngster.

 Femenía played another game with the main squad in the 2008–09 season, again in the last round but against UD Salamanca (5–1 away win).
 In the subsequent off-season, he signed his first professional contract after agreeing to a five-year deal and, the following campaign, still only 18, he would be a much more important midfield unit, being the first substitute for veteran Francisco Rufete and totalling nearly 1,000 minutes in the league to help the club return to La Liga after an absence of 13 years.

 On 28 August 2010, Femenía made his debut in the top division, replacing Abel Aguilar in the second half of the home fixture against Athletic Bilbao.
-After only a few minutes on the pitch, however, and a couple of poor decisions, he suffered an anxiety attack from which he later fully recovered, although the Basques eventually won it 1–0.
+After only a few minutes on the pitch, however, and a couple of poor decisions, he suffered an anxiety attack from which he later fully recovered, although the Basques eventually won 1–0.

+Femenía scored his only goal in the competition on 12 December 2010, closing the 4–1 home win over Málaga CF.